timoheimonen/securememo.app/README.md

 # securememo.app

-A secure, encrypted memo service that self-destructs after being read.
+**securememo.app** is a simple, private memo service for sharing sensitive messages.
+Everything is encrypted right in your browser with AES-256 — and each note disappears forever once it’s read.

+---

 ## Features

-- Client-side AES-256 encryption
-- Self-destructing messages
-- No password storage on servers
+- True end-to-end encryption in your browser — nothing stored in plain text
+- One-time readable notes — they self-destruct automatically after being read or when the time limit expires.
-- Built on Cloudflare Workers
+- Runs on Cloudflare Workers, fast and lightweight

-## Setup
-1. Clone this repository
-2. Create your own `wrangler.toml`
-3. Fill in your Cloudflare D1 database and Turnstile credentials
-4. Run `npm install`
-5. Deploy with `npx wrangler deploy`
+- Turnstile CAPTCHA to block bots and spam
+- Strong security headers by default

+---

 ## Security

-- All encryption happens client-side
+- All encryption happens **client-side**, so your message is never visible to the server.
-- Cloudflare Turnstile CAPTCHA protection
+- Turnstile CAPTCHA stops bots from misusing the service.
-- Comprehensive security headers
+- Strict security headers help keep everything safe by default.

+---

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is open source under the [MIT License](LICENSE).

+---

 ## Author

 Timo Heimonen  (timo.heimonen@gmail.com)